ZM-Learn/home/README.md

 # Yan Ziming's Homepage

 Welcome to the repository for Yan Ziming's personal homepage.
-Below are the instructions on how to set up the project for development and deployment.
+I created this page during spare time and this page may be not up-to-dated.
+Please look my scholar profile for recent works: https://scholar.google.com/citations?user=IIZfJ8MAAAAJ&hl=en.

 ## Prerequisites

+I refer to Github template to create this page and you may reproduce.
 Before you begin, ensure that you have the following installed:

 - **Node.js**: The JavaScript runtime required to run the project.
 Download and install it from [nodejs.org](https://nodejs.org/).
 - **npm**: The Node Package Manager, which is used for installing dependencies and running scripts.
 It comes bundled with Node.js.